safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 With bitcoin and blockchains, every node of the network has a full copy of all data on the network.
 As new data is added to the network, every node keeps a copy of that data.

 Safe keeps only a few copies of each piece of data on the network.
-Each piece of data is allocated a group of nodes (about 30) by the network to keep watch over the integrity of that piece of data.
-Changes to that data can only be made if there's consensus by a supermajority of the group (about 80%) as to the true state of the data.
+Each piece of data is allocated a group of nodes (currently this is 8 nodes) by the network to keep watch over the integrity of that piece of data.
+Changes to that data can only be made if there's consensus by a supermajority of the group (about 66%) as to the true state of the data.
 Because only that relatively small group of nodes must agree on the true state of the data, safe is much more efficient than bitcoin.

 There is some doubt about how large groups should be, is this secure, why not more, why not less?
 Rather than jump to deriving this number by proof, take a moment to consider what is being achieved by the consensus rules of both bitcoin and safe: data should not be vulnerable to being lost, corrupted, or incorrectly modified.
 If that group of nodes can be manipulated (hacked or bribed etc), the data they control would not be considered secure.
 This concern is addressed by the first part of the phrase, 'close' group consensus.